themichaelbender/demos/blogs/get-command.md

 Function        Get-NetFirewallServiceFilter                       2.0.0.0    NetSecurity Function        Get-NetFirewallSetting                             2.0.0.0    NetSecurity Function        New-NetFirewallRule                                2.0.0.0    NetSecurity
 ```

-So from the partial output, we received a variety of commands.
-This is because I used Wildcard (*) before and after firewall.
-This gives me the largest pool of commands containing firewall anywhere in the name.
+From the partial output, we received a variety of commands.
+This is because I used Wildcard (`*`) before and after `firewall`.
+This gives me the largest pool of commands containing "firewall" anywhere in the name of the command.

-In reviewing the results, I see that there is a noun of NetFirewallRule.
-That sounds like it may be what I'm looking for so lets try searching for -name *netfirewallrule, and we see what results.
+Reviewing the results, I see that there is a noun of NetFirewallRule.
+That sounds like it may be what I'm looking for so let's try searching for -name `*netfirewallrule`, and we see what results.

 ```
 PS C:\Users\mibender> get-command -name *netfirewallrule